Eligibility dependent upon select counties or select employers.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Delta Community Credit Union had $25.46 million in non-current loans and owned real-estate with $496.46 million in equity and loan loss allowances on hand to cover it.
 This gives Delta Community Credit Union a Texas Ratio of 5.13% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Delta Community Credit Union held steady from 4.97% as of December 31, 2012 to 5.13% as of December 31, 2013, resulting in a negative change of 3.29%.
-This indicates that the balance sheet and financial strength for Delta Community Credit Union has held steady in recent periods.
+The Texas Ratio for Delta Community Credit Union experienced no significant changes from 4.97% as of December 31, 2012 to 5.13% as of December 31, 2013, resulting in a negative change of 3.29%.
+This indicates that the balance sheet and financial strength for Delta Community Credit Union has had no significant changes in recent periods.